HubSpot/Singularity/README.md

 Singularity can be an essential part of a continuous deployment infrastructure and is ideal for deploying micro-services.
 It is optimized to manage thousands of concurrently running processes in hundreds of servers and provides out of the box:
 - a rich REST API for deploying as well as getting information on active and historical deploys and their underlying processes
-- a web app client that uses the API to display user friendly views to all available information
+- a [web app client]{Docs/SingularityUI.md} (Singularity UI) that uses the API to display user friendly views to all available information
 - automatic rollback of failing deploys
 - automatic fail over of services when the service itself or the server fails
 - automatic cool-down of repeatedly failing services